Chamomile is a lovely herbal flower, famous for calming upset tummies and gently inducing a sleepy state at bedtime.

 If you’d like a printable tag for gift giving, hop over to THIS post and find the printables section.

-If you enjoyed this Chamomile Bath Salts recipe, be sure to sign up for my newsletter HERE to get my best herbal projects, soap ideas, and DIY body care recipes sent straight to your inbox, once per month.
+If you enjoyed learning to make these chamomile bath salts, let’s keep in touch!
+Subscribe to my monthly newsletter HERE to receive my latest herbal ideas, DIY body care projects and natural soapmaking recipes once, sometimes twice, per month.
 (No spam ever, unsubscribe at any time.)